 Benefits tips for employees during high inflation

-The first step employees can take to lower costs is to ensure they fully utilize all their employee benefits.
-More importantly, as an employer, you want to ensure they understand how their benefits work so they can make the most of them.
+The first step employees can take to lower costs is to fully utilize all their employee benefits.
+More importantly, as an employer, proper employee education ensures they understand how their benefits work so they can make the most of them.

 Employees should reach out to their HR representative or benefits administrator to ensure they’re taking advantage of everything they qualify for as an employee, as this can help reduce their monthly expenses.